J-Wall/camfi/docs/introduction.rst

 Camfi is implemented
 as a Python library,
 and it also
-comes with a simple :doc:`usage/cli`.
+comes with a simple,
+yet comprehensive
+:doc:`usage/cli`.

 Citing Camfi
 ------------